wojtkowiak/babel-preset-node6-without-strict/README.md

-# Babel 6.x presets for Node 5.x (updated regularly!)
+# Babel 6.x presets for Node 6.x (updated regularly!)

-Node 5.x brings ~59% [native ES6/ES2015 coverage](https://nodejs.org/en/docs/es6/).
+Node 6.x comes with V8 v5.x which brings ~93% [native ES6/ES2015 coverage](https://kangax.github.io/compat-table/es6/#chrome50).
 This preset for Babel 6 attempts
-to bridge the gap for the much of the remaining 41% using [Babel plug-ins](https://github.com/babel/babel/tree/master/packages).
+to bridge the gap for the much of the remaining 7% using [Babel plug-ins](https://github.com/babel/babel/tree/master/packages).

 ## Motivation

-Babel 6.x is awesome, but simply including the [ES2015 preset](https://www.npmjs.com/package/babel-preset-es2015) means you're transpiling features that your Node 5.x installation can already do faster and natively, replacing them with inferior / old code.
+Babel 6.x is awesome, but simply including the [ES2015 preset](https://www.npmjs.com/package/babel-preset-es2015) means you're transpiling features that your Node 6.x installation can already do faster and natively, replacing them with inferior / old code.

 This preset complements existing V8-native functionality - it doesn't work _around_ it.